Get Tech Tips

 - Don't ever cut trusses unless you have engineering that shows it is allowed.

-- In unvented attics take extra precaution to properly insulate drain lines/copper and seal unit penetrations to prevent moisture issues
+- In unvented attics, take extra precautions to insulate drain lines/copper properly and seal unit penetrations to prevent moisture issues.

-- Make sure that you CAREFULLY read manufacturer install instructions for horizontal installation and run test the system long enough in cooling to ensure there are no condensation issues.
+- Ensure that you CAREFULLY read manufacturer install instructions for horizontal installation and run test the system long enough in cooling to ensure there are no condensation issues.
 Coils and pans are OFTEN installed improperly in horizontal applications.

 - Be prepared with plenty of fluids and comply with OSHA confined space rules when applicable.

-Mostly, avoid attic installs whenever possible and when required do them with care and prepare to do some extra prep work on the work area to comply with the code.
+Mostly, avoid attic installs whenever possible.
+When you must perform an attic install, do it with care and prepare to do some extra prep work on the work area to comply with the code.